 - We Hardly Knew Ye: Gets the least characterization of the twelve and then gets killed off after his introduction.

 - Bunny-Ears Lawyer: Tsumugi has a somewhat whimsical nature; he is generally in a good mood and enjoys making small jokes or laughing to himself, but he's one of the twelve for obvious reasons.

-- Puppet Master: Inanimate objects touched by Tsumugi's hair spring to life and form enormous puppets that do his bidding.
+- Marionette Master: Inanimate objects touched by Tsumugi's hair spring to life and form enormous puppets that do his bidding.

 - Ambiguously Evil: While she has traded her humanity for knowledge in the past, she also values order and the safety of normal humans.

 - She is also very worried about the danger posed by Karasumori, and requests that the heirs should train in order to better control it.